jacmoe/yii2-tale-jade/README.md

 ```
 It will either error out or fail silently due to a bug in Tale Jade.

+The solution is to keep buffered code on one line, for now.

 That should hopefully get fixed soon. :)

 ## License